jaehomersimpson/Programming/README.md

 # this repository is for my studying python
-# I'm trying to commit once a day for 3 years
+# I'm trying to commit once a day (1 day 1 commit)